York time in JT gravity: The Wheeler-DeWitt equation

 We now show how the wavefunctions obtained in section \ref{qsols} satisfy the WDW equation.
 The WDW constraint is a local constraint and should be satisfied on every codim-1 slice.
 However, we have only computed the wavefunction for a slice of constant extrinsic curvature and constant dilaton on the asymptotic boundary, which correspond to the zero modes of the corresponding local quantities.
 So, to check how the wavefunctions satisfy the WDW constaints, we have to extract the zero mode part of the constraints.
 These are given by eq.\eqref{hzerk} and eq.\eqref{hzeras} respectively.
 Reinstating factors of $G$ we get the constraint equations as

-Note that eq.\eqref{gaswde} has an extra term compared to eq.\eqref{hzeras}.
-This term corresponds to an operator ordering ambiguity in the original WDW constraint eq.\eqref{phhhamc}.
-The path integral result, even without an extrinsic curvature boundary, satisfies the above WDW equation eq.\eqref{gaswde} and not eq.\eqref{hzeras}.
+Note that eq.\eqref{gaswde} has an extra term compared to eq.\eqref{hzerk}.
+This corresponds to an operator ordering ambiguity term that is fixed by the path integral as mentioned in eq.\eqref{wkbwdwlph}.

-Let us first consider the wavefunction with two York boundaries.
-The wavefunction is given by

 We note that eq.\eqref{gexkwde} has a corner term which depends on the tangential derivative of $\pi_K$.
-Thus, to evaluate the action of this constraint wavefunction, we need the dependence of the wavefunction on the non-zero modes of the extrinsic curvature, atleast at the corner.
+Thus, to evaluate the action of this constraint on the wavefunction, we need the dependence of the wavefunction on the non-zero modes of the extrinsic curvature, at least at the corner.
 However computing this dependence is highly non-trivial.
 So, we resort to a perturbation theory by considering a curve which has a small non-zero mode part around a constant zero-mode value for extrinsic curvature.
 We then evaluate the value of the on-shell action for such a configuration.
-We then argue that to leading order in $G$, the on-shell action is good enough to compute the action eq.\eqref{gexkwde} to the leading order.
+We then argue that to leading order in $G$, this contribution from on-shell action is good enough to compute the action of the last term in eq.\eqref{gexkwde}.